Skip to content

 • To assess the offender’s capacity and prospects for participation in an intervention program, or

-• To allow the offender to participate in an intervention program, or for any other purpose the court considers appropriate in the circumstances.
+• To allow the offender to participate in an intervention program, or for any other purpose, the court considers appropriate in the circumstances.

-The Court will impose bail conditions on the offender for the period of deferral, which may include orders that the offender attend a rehabilitation program, to regularly report to a Police station, to reside in a rehabilitation facility while receiving treatment, to attend counselling or any of the other available bail conditions.
+The Court will impose bail conditions on the offender for the period of deferral, which may include orders that the offender attend a rehabilitation program, regularly report to a Police station, reside in a rehabilitation facility while receiving treatment, attend counselling or any of the other available bail conditions.
 If the offender breaches any of those conditions, a warrant will be issued for their arrest.
 Once the offender is back before the Court, the Court may choose to immediately proceed to sentencing.

 Checklist